Your Mom Says You’re Amazing.

 And, in general, everyone lies.

-4. Remember: sometimes a banana is just a banana.
+4. Sometimes a banana is just a banana.

 You are objectively impressive.